Ministerio de Educación

-I´ve heard through the grapevine that Language Assistants in Valencia will be working 16 hours/week for €1000/month (like those in Madrid), but as the program there is just coming back after a history of not having their sh*t together, I won´t confirm this until I´m certain.
+I´ve heard through the grapevine that Language Assistants in Valencia are working 16 hours/week for €1000/month (like those in Madrid), but as the program there is just coming back after a history of not having their sh*t together (and taking ages to simply pay their auxiliares), I won´t confirm this until I´m certain.

 Health Coverage Outside of Madrid

 Outside of Madrid, health coverage seems to vary quite a bit from region to region.
 In the Canary Islands, for example, Language Assistants only receive emergency coverage through a travel insurance company, and I’ve heard it can be a nightmare to get reimbursed for services.
 Additionally, some regions provide dental coverage and do not.